Rachelgrz/cnn-techniques/README.md

-# cnn_techniques
+# Convolutional Neural Network Techniques
-Using the CIFAR-10 dataset, I explored each of six convolutional neural network techniques (Max Pooling, Local Response Normalization, Batch Normalization, Dropout, and Data Augmentation) to see its effect on the test accuracy and training time.
+Comparison analysis of 11 convolutional neural networks usingTensorFlow on the CIFAR-10 dataset.
+I explored each of the six techniques (Max Pooling, Local Response Normalization, Batch Normalization, Dropout, and Data Augmentation) to see its effect on the test accuracy and training time.

 Detailed intuition, algorithms, implementation, and results are documented in the report (https://github.com/kumikokashii/cnn_techniques/blob/master/theory_and_practice_of_cnn_techniques.pdf).

-Here's the summary table of the results:
+## Data
+I downloaded the data from https://www.cs.toronto.edu/~kriz/cifar.html.

+## Results
 Model | Model Description | Learning Rate | Test Accuracy (%) | Time Till Best (hr) | Steps Till Best | Average Time Per Step (sec)
 :---:| --- | ---:| ---:|---:| ---:|---:
 01 | Basic | 0.01 | 54.82 | 0.8 | 47,400 | 0.058